Sunday, January 11, 2009

 Posted by on January 11, 2009

 Images and Full Post Content including Recipe ©Deep South Dish.
-Sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 .

 Hey Y’all!
 Welcome to some good ole, down home southern cooking.
 Pull up a chair, grab some iced tea, and 'sit a bit' as we say down south.
-If this is your first time visiting Deep South Dish, you can sign up for FREE updates via EMAIL or RSS feed, or you can catch up with us on Facebook and Twitter too!
+If this is your first time visiting Deep South Dish, you can sign up for FREE updates via EMAIL or you can catch up with us on Facebook and Twitter too!

 Articles on this website are protected by copyright.
-You are free to print and sharing via Facebook share links and pinning with Pinterest are appreciated, welcomed and encouraged, but do not repost photographs, post text or recipe text on other websites, blogs, forums or other internet sites without prior written approval.
+You are free to print and sharing via Facebook share links and pinning with Pinterest are appreciated, welcomed and encouraged, but do not upload and repost photographs, or copy and paste post text or recipe text for republishing on Facebook, other websites, blogs, forums or other internet sites without explicit prior written approval.

 Click for additional information.